Magnifying Glass Alternative to Reading Capacitor LabelsBy Lance Summers

 The tester is designed to chirp at a rate corresponding to the capacitor, the smaller the cap, the faster the chirp (fast enough that it actually blending into more of a beep).
 The larger caps will make very distinctive chirps.

 The DIP switch allows the circuit to step up or down by a power of 10.
 The smaller the resistance, the larger the cap that can be tested.
 For example, a 1µF cap will not make a sound and the signal LED will stay on if the 1Ω or 100KΩ resistors are alternately used but if you use the 100Ω or 1KΩ, then you can hear the chirp.

-In my Jameco grab bag, most of the caps were in the 100µF to 1000µF range and so the 1MΩ resistor or the 100KΩ resistors were switching into circuit to give the distinctive sound.
+In my Jameco grab bag, most of the caps were in the 100µF to 1000µF range, so the 1MΩ resistor or the 100KΩ resistors were switching into circuit to give the distinctive sound.

 After some trial and error, I made the following modifications to the schematic:

-1: I used an 8-pin, female header with 7 of the 8 pins going to ground and the 8th one going to pin 2 of the 555 timer.
+1: I used an 8-pin, female header with seven of the eight pins going to ground and the eighth one going to pin 2 of the 555 timer.
 This allowed the cap to be easily plugged in without worrying about making the leads fit.

 3: I changed the 470KΩ to a 10KΩ resistor to shorten the discharge time.

 4: I also added a power LED so that I know when the circuit is on.

 I keep the following caps with the tester so that I can use them as sound references: 10pF, 100pF, 1000pF, .01µF, .1µF.